sjaehn/BOops/README.md

 #### Surprise box

 The surprise box isn't an effect by itself.
 The surprise box controls if the effect of one of the other slots is applied or not.
 Select at least two slots and set the likelihood ratio for each slot.

 ## What's new

 * Factory presets
-* Tutorial video
-* Video button
+* Additional reach parameter (in FxWah)

 ## TODO